FRRouting/frr/doc/user/ripd.rst

 Cisco applies route-map _before_ routes will exported to rip route table.
-In current Frr's test implementation, *ripd* applies route-map after routes are listed in the route table and before routes will be announced to an interface (something like output filter).
+In current FRR's test implementation, *ripd* applies route-map after routes are listed in the route table and before routes will be announced to an interface (something like output filter).
 I think it is not so clear, but it is draft and it may be changed at future.